 - Prothrombin time (PT)

-Liver is considered the workhorse of our body performing various important functions including conversion of fats, carbohydrates and proteins, being a storehouse of some vitamins and, metabolism of certain hormones.
+The liver is considered the workhorse of our body performing various important functions including conversion of fats, carbohydrates, and proteins, is a storehouse of some vitamins and, metabolism of certain hormones.
 Its functioning impacts most body functions in one way or the other.
-Some of the other functions of liver include:
+Some of the other functions of the liver include:

 - Converts carbohydrates and some amino acids into glucose which gives energy to the body

 - Works on the proteins to make them usable for the body

 - Helps in the breakup of waste materials that is then passed out of the body through urine

 - Processes alcohols and various medicines including antibiotics